a-synchronous/rubico/x/README.md

 ```

 ### find
-get the first item in a collection that passes the test
+get the first element in a collection that passes the test
 ```javascript
 y = find(xi => boolean)(x)
 ```